qiyitang71/compiler-bug-impact/README.md

 ```
 ## Step-by-step experiments

 In this section, we show you how to do the empirical study step by step.
-There is no need to run any of the scripts as each step requires enormous memory/disk/time.
+There is NO NEED to run any of the scripts as each step requires enormous memory/disk/time.
 We have estimated the machine time spent in running all the experiments to around 5 months (see the end of Section 4.3).
 We ran the experiments on a range of VMs on servers and cloud machines.
 We then stored the logs of the experiments in the data directory to generate the tables in secion 5.

 ### Prepare compilers for each bug